-In general, the symptoms of varicocele are not severe, although it can cause pain or become a cause of male infertility.
-For this reason, when the patient wishes to have children, it must be treated with the most adequate treatment option for each patient.
-In the most severe cases, surgery may be required in order to recover fertility.
+Generally, it does not cause serious symptoms, although it may cause pain or be a cause of infertility.
+For this reason, when the patient wishes to have children, the appropriate treatment must be applied.
+In the most severe cases, surgery may be necessary to cure it and reduce its consequences on male fertility.

 About 15 percent of men with a varicocele do not have infertility issues, whilst 35 percent have primary infertility, and the remaining 81 percent have secondary infertility.

 In the vast majority of the cases (about 87%), it affects the left testis.
 In 7% of the cases, it is bilateral, and only 3% of the patients have a varicocele in the right testis.

 The main cause why the veins within the scrotum become enlarged is an alteration in the blood flow of testicular veins.
 The veins are filled with blood due to the backflow of blood (i.e. regurgitation) from the renal vein to the testis, causing enlargement and affecting the testicular function.

 As we have discussed, the only noticeable symptom arising from varicocele is pain and it does not occur in all cases.
 There are many patients with varicocele who are asymptomatic.

 It is also possible for the varicocele to cause testicular atrophy, that is, a decrease in the size of the testicle.

 Diagnosis: physical examination and ultrasound